raysonong/photographystudio_project/README.md

 # photographystudio_project

 ## About
-This is a photography studio project I have developed using mainly PHP and MySQL back in early 2018.
+This is a photography studio project I have developed using mainly PHP and MySQL back in mid 2020.

 ## Application Used
 * WAMP